Assassination of Carmelo Soria: Chilean transition and trials

 In 1991, during the beginning of the Chilean transition to democracy, the DINA biochemist Eugenio Berríos, already involved in the Letelier case, escaped to Uruguay in order to avoid testifying in both the Letelier case and the Soria case.

 In 1994, Carmen Soria, the daughter of the assassinated diplomat, presented a complaint for "assassination" of her father.
 She then received anonymous calls informing her that the investigations would lead nowhere as the corpse had disappeared from the cemetery.
-Two years later, the Supreme Court of Chile closed the case, applying the April 1978 Amnesty Law.
+On May 24, 1995, the Supreme Court of Chile would convict both Guillermo Salinas Torres and Ríos San Martín for their roles in Soria's murder.
+Torres, a former army colonel, was deemed to be a principal perpetrator while Torres, a former sergeant, was deemed to be an accomplice.
+However, a federal judge vacated the convictions on June 4, 1996, applying the country's April 1978 Amnesty Law.
+On August 23, 1996, the Supreme Court of Chile affirmed the lower court ruling and closed the case.
 This led Carmen Soria to present the following year a complaint against Chile before the Inter-American Commission on Human Rights (CIDH), charging it with "denigration of justice."
 The CIDH thereafter requested Chile to open new investigations and to insure Carmelo Soria's family financial compensation for his murder.

 Furthermore, Soria's widow deposed a complaint to the Spanish judge Baltasar Garzón.
 On 4 May 2001, Garzón ordered the provisional detention of former Chilean Minister of Defence Hernán Julio Brady Roche (1975–1978) on charges of genocide, terrorism and torture in relation to Soria's assassination, and requested his extradition.
 Brady subsequently denied any knowledge concerning Soria's murder.
 However, the Audiencia Nacional (high court) archived the case on 31 May 2001, arguing that the Spanish justice was not entitled to pursue the Soria case, despite the universal jurisdiction principle, as it had refused a short time before to pursue Arnaldo Otegi (leader of Batasuna) for an alleged act of "apology of terrorism" committed in France.
+However, prosecution against Roche and numerous other defendants would get underway in Chile by May 2008.
+Roche later died in Santiago at the age of 92 in May 2011 while still being prosecuted.

 In May 2002, Soria's corpse was exhumed on orders of the magistrate Andrés Contreras, in order to verify his identity.
 Soria's family had presented a complaint two weeks before concerning "illegal inhumation", alleging that during the transfer of Soria's corpse in 1983, a substitution had been made in order to dispose of his corpse.
 However the corpse's identity was confirmed in July 2002.